truemped/truemped.github.io/content/posts/mgmt/limiting-wip/index.md

 ![Limiting WIP](limit-wip.png)

+Reducing the number of projects started even more does not have any effect at this point.
+The only way to improve the system's output is by adding more development effort.

 # Key Insights

 I want to highlight two key insights here.
 The first one is that we can improve